consistent-milk12/masstree/README.md

 ## Status

-**v0.5.0** — Core feature complete.
+**v0.5.5** — Core feature complete.
 Heavily tested but concurrent data structures require extensive stress testing beyond what tests (even though still quite comprehensive) provide.
 The unsafe code passes Miri with strict-provenance flag.
 It should be noted that the C++ implementation is a research project, not a library specifically developed for production usage.
 So it is quite possible that there are still various rare edge cases and soundness issues that still haven't been addressed.
+Fixed several memory leaks and one UB caught by miri in new targeted tests.

 | Feature | Status |
 |---------|--------|